Majesty Diamonds Majesty Diamonds

 Diamond cut

 The term cut refers to the geometric proportions of a gemstone.
-The cut of a gemstone is one of the most important factors in determining how much sparkle a gemstone produces.
-Once the diamond’s shape has been determined, facets are cut.
-Each facet refracts light like a prism to produce the stone’s fire and brilliance.
+The best diamond cut of a gemstone is one of the most important factors in determining how much sparkle a gemstone produces.
+Once the diamond shape has been determined, facets are cut.
+Different cuts of diamonds refract light like a prism to produce the stone’s fire and brilliance.
 Diamonds are cut to reflect as much light as possible.
 The ideally cut diamond possesses good symmetry.
 Of course, diamonds must also have excellent polish and high luster.

 • Ideal